mikescar/inventions_api/README.md

 ## Local database creation & (re-)initialization
 If you don't care what the databases are named, just run the command below.
-Otherwise, first set ENV vars for `BITS_DATABASE_DEVELOPMENT` and `BITS_DATABASE_TEST`, then run command.
+Otherwise, set your ENV vars for `BITS_DATABASE_DEVELOPMENT` and `BITS_DATABASE_TEST`, then run command.

 `rails db:reset; rails db:migrate; rails db:migrate RAILS_ENV=test`